Troubleshoot Network Security Groups using the Azure Portal

 NSGs enable you to control the types of traffic that flow in and out of your virtual machines (VMs).
 NSGs can be applied to subnets in an Azure Virtual Network (VNet), network interfaces (NIC), or both.
 The effective rules applied to a NIC are an aggregation of the rules that exist in the NSGs applied to a NIC and the subnet it is connected to.
 Rules across these NSGs can sometimes conflict with each other and impact a VM's network connectivity.

 You can view all the effective security rules from your NSGs, as applied on your VM's NICs.
 This article shows how to troubleshoot VM connectivity issues using these rules in the Azure Resource Manager deployment model.
-If you're not familiar with VNet and NSG concepts, read the Virtual network and Network security groups overview articles.
+If you're not familiar with VNet and NSG concepts, see Virtual network overview and Network security group overview.

 Using Effective Security Rules to troubleshoot VM traffic flow